Secure Endpoints¶

 Use AuthenticatedRequest to access the user:

-from delivery.http.auth.jwt import AuthenticatedRequest
+from fastdjango.core.authentication.delivery.fastapi.auth import AuthenticatedRequest

-def list_favorites(self, request: AuthenticatedRequest) -> list[ProductSchema]:
+async def list_favorites(self, request: AuthenticatedRequest) -> list[ProductSchema]:

 user = request.state.user